lib314a/SWOWZH/README.md

 also provide data in csv format for the users of other programming languages.

-The preprocessing scripts consist of wordCleaning.m, participantCleaning.m and dataFiltering.m scripts.
+The preprocessing scripts consist of `wordCleaning.m`, `participantCleaning.m` and `dataBalancing.m` scripts.

-wordCleaning.m: Problematic cue words and responses are marked or modified according to the dictionaries.
+`wordCleaning.m`: Problematic cue words and responses are marked or modified according to the dictionaries.
 The dictionaries could be found in the data/dictionaries folder.
 The input of the script, SWOW-ZH_raw.mat, should be put in the data folder.

-participantCleaning.m: Problematic participants are deleted.
+`participantCleaning.m`: Problematic participants are deleted.
 The script could take a day to compare every response with a Chinese wordlist.

-dataFiltering.m: Remain 55 participants for each cue words.
+`dataBalancing.m`: Remain 55 participants for each cue words.
 The output of the script is written to data/SWOW-ZH_R55.mat.
 The participants were selected to favor participants with less missing responses and Mandarin speakers.
 The preprocessed data could be found in the Small World of Words research page (<https://smallworldofwords.org/project/research/>).

 The conversion from traditional to simplified words were applied using the `ropencc` package:
 ```